On Orders Over £150

 Softwood ply is often known as shuttering ply, its a rough grade of sheet that is suitable for form work, shuttering and rough carpentry work for example shelves in a garage or a shed to store paint or tools on.
 You can expect to see knots, dents and filler on the surface, the sheets are quite likely to be warped/wavy.
 It is not suitable for use in finished joinery like making book cases, desks or any item where the finish is needed to be smooth and presentable, for this we recommend birch ply.

 We offer a range of different types of plywood for your chosen application, which we can cut to any size or shape using our CNC router for precision and easy duplication.
 We can cut any shape you need – all you need to do is send us your drawing, in either CAD format or a sketch, and we’ll create it.
 As well as cutting any shape or curve imaginable, our CNC router can also be used for rebating, pocketing and hole cutting on plywood sheets, in addition to most other sheet materials.
-We also provide laser cutting, CNC engraving and miter cutting services for additional customisation.
+We also provide laser cutting, CNC engraving for additional customisation.

 If you are looking to print onto plywood sheets, you may want to consider birch plywood as it provides a smooth surface for a consistent finish.
 Using state-of-the-art UV printers, we have the capability to print full sheets of plywood in one go, providing a consistent and professional finish at a much faster rate than painting.
 We currently only list 8 x 4 sheets (2440 x 1220mm) but we’re able to purchase and cut sheets of up to 2000 x 3000mm, so get in touch with our team today to discuss your project requirements.
 With optional next day delivery, you can ensure you’re still keeping to tight deadlines, and for larger orders, we have our own transport service which operates throughout most of the UK.
 If you have a larger ongoing project taking place, contact us to discuss bulk discounts and regular supply orders.